Fayetteville Police Find Man Bound, Stuffed In Sleeping Bag Inside Closet

 The man said he'd been beaten while on the ground as well, and police noted bruising to his head, a cut on his arm and blood coming from his ear.

-Trujillo said he and Osborne tied the man up, covered him with sleeping blags and put him in a trash can.
+Trujillo said he and Osborne tied the man up, covered him with sleeping bags and put him in a trash can.

 Trujillo also told police officers they restrained the man and were going to leave him like that while they went out to eat.